tarakbumba/restore-tabs-button-for-palemoon/README.md

 # Restore Tabs Button

 Restore Tabs Button allows you to restore closed tabs via a toolbar button or the right-click context menu.
-This add-on is forked from Restore Tabs Button Firefox extension.
+This add-on is forked from [Undo Closed Tabs Button](https://github.com/andy-portmen/undo-closed-tabs-button) Firefox extension.

 Restore Tabs Button is designed to open recently closed tabs in your browser.
 With this add-on installed, it is still possible to use the built-in close tab functionality of the browser.
 If you want to contribute to the development of this addon, please fork it on GitHub and push your changes to a named branch.
 Moreover, you can review all the comments made on GitHub commits.